-You will be asked to take your own blood pressure readings three times a week for the rest of your pregnancy or until you develop high blood pressure.
+You will be asked to take your own blood pressure readings everyday for the rest of your pregnancy.
 You can take your readings flexibly to suit you-but it can be helpful to take them at the same time to help you remember.

-You will need to send your second reading each time you measure your blood pressure -through the app or a free text message.
+You will need to send your second blood pressure reading each time you measure your blood pressure-through the app or a free text message.